cedricdelpoux/gatsby-plugin-slug/README.md

     ↳ my-first-post
 ```

-With the same directory structure using `gatsby-plugin-slug`, you can add a custom slug field to remark nodes to have custom urls like `mysite.com/super-post`
+With the same directory structure using `gatsby-plugin-slug`, you can add a custom slug field to `MarkdownRemark` and `Mdx` nodes to have custom urls like `mysite.com/super-post`

 ## Getting started